EMOTIONS AND WANTS

 Emotional Intelligence

-Regardless if the wanting is instinctive or learned, our ability to connect emotions to wants and specifically defining our wants is key to our well-being and serve as a manifestation of our emotional intelligence.
+Regardless if the wanting is instinctive or learned, our ability to connect emotions to wants and specifically define our wants is key to our well-being and serves as a manifestation of our emotional intelligence.